indiana-university/rivet-source/src/components/modal/README.md

 ## When to use

-Modals are very good for allowing users to handle small tasks related to an overarching workflow or goal.
+Modals are useful for allowing users to handle small tasks related to an overarching workflow or goal.
 This could include:

 - Updating personal information as part of a larger process
 - Determining information needed in their main workflow e.g. calculating a number, looking up a code